iftikhar8/thesis/chapters/applied/docs/applied.md

+connectivity
 # Larval connectivity of Black Cod *Epinephelus daemelii* along the south-eastern coast of Australia and implications for its conservation management

 ## Introduction

-### Black cod background

 Black cod, *Epinephelus daemelii* (Gunther, 1876), also known commonly as the black rockcod, the saddled rockcod, and the potted black grouper, is a large grouper of the teleost family Serranidae. *E. daemelii* is native to Australia and New Zealand in the south-western Pacific Ocean.
 Its known distribution ranges from eastern Australia (southern Queensland down to Bass Strait) to Northern New Zealand and the Kermadec Islands, with populations on Lord Howe Island, Norfolk Island, and Elizabeth and Middleton Reefs [CITE Fish base, Atlas of living australia].
 Along eastern Australia, the black cod is primarily distributed along the temperate waters off the New South Wales (NSW) coastline.
 Adults live in the caves and crevices found on rocky reefs at depths of up to 50 m.
 Post-settlement juveniles are found in rock pools and shallow reef intertidal habitats, migrating to estuaries as they grow older [@Harasti:2014fk; @Francis:2016kl]. *E. daemelii* can reach the age of 65 years, grow up to 170 cm total length (TL) and weighing 80 kg.
 Like many large groupers, it protogynous hermaphrodite with protogyny not occurring until the fish reaches lengths of over 100 cm (TL), which occurs at approximately 25 years of age [@Francis:2016kl]. *E. daemelii* spawn pelagic eggs with a pelagic larval stage estimated to last 60 days [@Francis:2016kl].
 Anecdotally they are thought to spawn April-May, as this is when aggregations have been seen on the north coast of NSW (D Harasti 2017, personal communication, 9 March).

-### Black cod threatened status

 *E. daemelii* has traditionally been under fishing pressure in Australia, considered a trophy fish for spearfishers and as a valuable food species for commercial and recreational fishers [it was commonly sold at the Sydney fish markets; @Francis:2016kl].
 The biological factors of long life span, late sexual maturity, specific habitat requirements, and sedentary/curious behaviour, make *E. daemelii* vulnerable to fishing pressure.
 Declines in populations were first noticed in 1916, and listed for protection in 1983 in NSW due to dwindling numbers, with notable population declines during the rise in popularity of spearfishing in the late 1960s and 1970s [CITE pognoskwoe ].
 Black cod is currently listed as "Near Threatened" on the ICUN red list [CITE ICUN] and listed as "Vulnerable" under the Australian Commonwealth *Environment Protection and Biodiversity Conservation Act* since 2006 [CITE oz gov webregion].
 Although it has been protected since 1983, signs of population recovery have not been seen, with it still missing from many habitats where it was known to occur in prolific numbers [@Harasti:2013hq].

-### Connectivity of black cod and marine parks

 Due to the total ban on fishing black cod, the current threats of fishing pressure to population recovery is via by-catch (or unintended catch) and illegal fishing.
 Protecting black cod involves firstly protecting known (and potential) areas of aggregation of mature sexually active *E. daemelii*  adults from fishing pressure, allowing strong reproductive output.
 Fish populations with such k-selected life histories are sensitive to low levels of fishing mortality, even within no-take reserves [@Abesamis:2016bc].
 The K-selected life history of *E. daemelii* makes population recovery is a slow process, the current NSW black cod recovery plan has a 20 year goal to de-list it as a vulnerable species [CITE recovery plan].
 Secondly, there has to be habitat protection for the intertidal, rocky reef and estuarine habitats it uses throughout its lifecycle [@Harasti:2013hq].
 Marine protected areas are a useful management tool to conserve and grow exisiting *E. daemelii* populations, protecting them from fishing pressure within no take areas and keeping essential habitats protected from development.
 Black cod are known to exist, in divergent population sizes, in all of the NSW marine protected areas and a few of the aquatic reserves, along with two of the Commonwealth marine protected areas (Cod Grounds and Lord Howe Island Marine Reserve) [CITE NSW MPA document].

-This first aim of this chapter is to simulate the potential connectivity patterns of *E. daemelii* larvae along the NSW coastline over the years 2004-2011, using a biophysical dispersal model.
+The first aim of this chapter is to simulate the potential connectivity patterns of *E. daemelii* larvae along the NSW coastline over the years 2004-2011, using a biophysical dispersal model.
 Connectivity patterns from both known regions of aggregation to regions across the breadth of its distribution will be used to spawn larvae, to provide insights into the ecology and movement of *E. daemelii*.
 Using these patterns of connectivity, the second aim is to compare how well the current network of marine protected areas, both NSW and Commonwealth, match up with the larval dispersal patterns.

 ## Methods